marcusoftnet/marcusoftnet.github.io/_posts/2017-09-22-teams-are-immutable-cooperation-structures.md

 They have a [strong constraint](https://www.marcusoft.net/2013/01/on-constraints.html) in that they only allow for immutable values and data structures.
 This means that once a value has been created in memory of the computer it cannot be changed.
 The only way to change the value is to make a new copy containing the change.
 It's something new.
 It's not the same value.

 Although this first sounds very complicated it drives a structure and architecture of the programs that gives some great benefits.
-Because if the computer can assume that values will never be change it can help us to optimise the running of the program.
-For example we can very easy run parts of the program on parallell processors and thereby significantly speed up execution.
+Because if the computer can assume that values will never be change it can help us to optimism the running of the program.
+For example we can very easy run parts of the program on parallel processors and thereby significantly speed up execution.
 This is very trick to do if you can change the values in a program at will.

 This constraint and consequent benefit has led to great interest in functional programs as a mean to process big data.
 The team I'm working with is regular crunching through hundreds of TB of data in a few hours, in cluster of 50000 machines that share the work load.
 The programmer has not decided how to split up the program - it's done by the infrastructure, due to the constraint of immutable data structure.
 It's truly amazing to see in action.